The Best Duffel Bags for Travel

 This is a pretty similar bag to the Patagonia Black Hole.
 It has a heavy-duty exterior that is water resistant with enough handles to sling the bag around.
 It comes with a lifetime guarantee and in some pretty attractive colors.
 It’s lightweight and features straps that connect to an over-the-shoulder bag or backpack.

-The top opens wide with two J zippers allowing you to access all your stuff in the main compartment.
+The top opens wide with two J zippers, allowing you to access all your stuff in the main compartment.
 The interior also includes a few internal mesh pockets for organization.
-This is what I currently carry in my suitcase since we are full-time digital nomads.
-I love having a bag that holds all our stuff for a few days while we island hopping in Indonesia.
+I currently carry this in my suitcase since we are full-time digital nomads.
+I love having a bag that holds all our stuff for a few days while we are island hopping in Indonesia.

 Best Wheeled Duffel Bags